 1. What does Confluence Mean in Trading?

-Confluence in trading is the alignment of multiple, independent technical signals that all point to the same conclusion at a specific price level.
-Instead of relying on a single indicator, a trader trading with confluence looks for a combination of factors, often including signals from various indicators, to build a stronger case for a trade.
+Confluence in trading is the alignment of multiple, strictly independent analytical factors that all point to the same trade idea at a specific price level.
+Instead of relying on a single technical trigger, professional traders look for a convergence of evidence to build an undeniable case for entry.

-For example, an area of confluence might occur where a key horizontal support level intersects with a rising trendline and a 61.8% Fibonacci retracement level.
+For example, a classic area of technical confluence might occur where a major horizontal support level directly intersects with a rising daily trendline and a 61.8% Fibonacci retracement.

-Psychologically, a confluence zone represents an area on the chart where multiple, different groups of traders are all looking to act.
-For example, trend traders may be buying at a trendline, support traders may be buying at a horizontal level, and Fibonacci traders may be buying at a retracement.
-When all these different perspectives align, it creates a powerful area of demand, making a reversal more likely.
+Psychologically, a confluence zone represents an area on the chart where different groups of market participants are all looking to execute at the exact same time.
+For instance, trend traders are buying the trendline, level-to-level traders are buying the horizontal support, and algorithmic systems are buying the Fibonacci retracement.
+When these diverse perspectives align, it creates a massive surge in liquidity and demand, triggering a highly explosive price reaction.

 2. Confluence in Different Market Conditions